I want to add HVAC air ducts and vents to my plan, how can I do this?

 Specify its Height and Width as necessary, then clickOK.

 Repeat this as necessary for any additional ducts needed.
 It is not necessary at this time to butt or link the moldings together at intersections, as special connectors will be used to cover these areas.

 If vertical ducts are required, some special considerations should be made:

 When a CAD Line is converted in an elevation view it can only be converted to a 3D Molding Polyline.
 3D Molding Polylines behave similarly to, but not exactly like standard Molding Polylines, and will automatically attach to any surface (such as a wall) that the line crosses over in the elevation view.

 Conversely, if there are no surfaces for the polyline to attach to (such as drawing and converting the polyline outside of a room, away from other objects, or in a Backclipped Cross Section where no other surfaces exist) the molding polyline will generate 12" from the cross section plane.
 This can be used to control where the molding is generated, and it can then be selected and moved in Plan View to align it with the other molding polylines.

 Because the start and end points on a vertical line share the same X and Y coordinates, a vertical 3D Molding Polyline will display in Plan View as a single dot, though if you click once to select it, only one of the two points will be selected and modified.
 To avoid this, draw a Selection Marquee around the polyline to select the entire object in order to re-position it.

 Duct transitions, reducers, and vents are available as 3D Symbols that can be placed to create a more accurate representation of how your ducting will be built.

 Click to place the fitting.
-If necessary, you can disable object snaps by holding the Ctrl key if you are using Windows, Command key if you are using a Mac.
+If necessary, you can disable object snaps by holding the Ctrl key if you are using a Windows computer, or the Command key if you are using a macOS computer.